 The Great Barrier Reef is just off the coastline of Northeast Queensland, Australia and is short boat trip from the amazing little town of Cairns, Australia.
 Cairns is the perfect launch point for exploring the Great Barrier Reef and the surrounding area.

 Although Cairns is small, it offers a wealth of natural wonders to see before exploring the barrier reef.
-For example, you can visit the oldest rainforest on Earth, the Daintree Rainforest, or you wander around the many beautiful islands in area such as Green Island where you can see branches of the Great Barrier Reef.
+For example, you can visit the oldest rainforest on Earth, the Daintree Rainforest, or you wander around the many beautiful islands in the area such as Green Island where you can see branches of the Great Barrier Reef.

 Facts about the Great Barrier Reef